-We received last instalment of the BFSS grant (£3752 of £19,910) for the joint project with Child Rescue Nepal towards our teacher training projects.
-The St James's Place Foundation granted us £2500 for the running of the new home for street children.
-Austin + Orwell donated £2460 to our projects from the sale of their specially designed t-shirts and sweaters.
+We received last instalment of the BFSS grant (£2500 of £19,910) for the joint project with Child Rescue Nepal towards our teacher training projects.
+Parvathi Foundation donated £1350 towards the education of our boys in Birgunj.
+We are hoping to make a long term partnership.
 We also received a number of individual and corporate donations, these mainly came from smaller campaigns that our supporters organised for us, and also through some of our volunteers that have visited the projects and then in return raised funding for us.